-Section 14.1 - Compensation / Primary Paramedic and Secondary Paramedic Requirements:
+Section 14.1 - Primary Paramedic and Secondary Paramedic Requirements:

-Effective July 1, 2011 the Paramedic that meets the minimum staffing requirements shall be referred to as a "Primary Paramedic".
-Primary Paramedics shall receive an additional 12.5% of base salary while so assigned.
+A Paramedic that meets the minimum staffing requirements shall be referred to as a "Primary Paramedic".
 A Paramedic who is not assigned to a Primary Paramedic position shall be referred to as a "Secondary Paramedic".
 In order to qualify for assignment as a Paramedic, an employee must meet all applicable federal, state and local licensure and certification requirements.
-Effective January 1, 2014, theAll current and future members who are licensed Paramedics shall be registered with Riverside County as accredited.
+All current and future members who are licensed Paramedics shall be registered with Riverside County as accredited.
 The City shall provide all necessary continuing education, certifications, and state and local licensure fees for Primary Paramedics.